joren485/blog/_posts/2024-07-21-elf-file-size.md

 #### The Program Headers Table
 The program headers table tells the operating system how to load the executable into memory.
 Each entry describes a _segment_.
 The header of each segment defines where the segment starts in the file, how big it is and how it should be loaded into memory.

-As this blog focuses on data on disk, the contents of the program headers table are not relevant here.
+When the operating system loads an ELF file into memory for execution, it only looks at the program headers table and ignores the section header tables.

 <table>
 <tr>